WebFiori/docs/web-services.md

 The class [`RequestParameter`](https://webfiori.com/docs/webfiori/restEasy/RequestParameter) simply represents a `GET`, `POST` body parameter.
 Also, this class represents the name of object property if request content type is `application/json`.

-### The Class `WebService`
+### The Class `AbstractWebService`

-The class [`WebService`](https://webfiori.com/docs/webfiori/restEasy/WebService) represents the actual web service.
+The class [`AbstractWebService`](https://webfiori.com/docs/webfiori/restEasy/AbstractWebService) represents the actual web service.
 The class has two abstract methods that must be implemented.
-The first one is the method [`WebService::isAuthorized()`](https://webfiori.com/docs/webfiori/restEasy/WebService#isAuthorized) and the second method is [`WebService::processRequest()`](https://webfiori.com/docs/webfiori/restEasy/WebService#processRequest).
+The first one is the method [`AbstractWebService::isAuthorized()`](https://webfiori.com/docs/webfiori/restEasy/AbstractWebService#isAuthorized) and the second method is [`AbstractWebService::processRequest()`](https://webfiori.com/docs/webfiori/restEasy/AbstractWebService#processRequest).
 The developer must extend this class to implement the code that will get executed when the service is called.

 ### The Class `WebServicesManager`